CSCI157/Activity-4-Unit-Testing/README.md

 social - string
 #### methods
 __init__(self, SS) <br>
-    - verifies that SS is a proper social security number
+    - verifies that SS is a proper social security .
+If not raises the InvalidSocial flag.
     - if SS is a proper social security number then self.social = SS <br>
 __str__(self) <br>
    returns self.social